cilium/cilium/Documentation/architecture.rst

 TODO: Verify this

-Kubernetes supports an abstraction known as `Ingress <https://kubernetes.io/docs/user-guide/ingress/#what-is-ingress>`_ that allows a Pod-based Kubernetes service expose itself for access outside of the cluster in a load-balanced way.
+Kubernetes supports an abstraction known as `Ingress <https://kubernetes.io/docs/user-guide/ingress/#what-is-ingress>`_ that allows a Pod-based Kubernetes service to expose itself for access outside of the cluster in a load-balanced way.
 In a typical setup, the external traffic would be sent to a publicly reachable IP + port on the host running the Kubernetes master, and then be load-balanced to the pods implementing the current service within the cluster.